-The Afrikan Collaboration Network for Design Thinking
+The Afrikan Design Thinking Network

 The d-school Afrika established its footprint in Afrika with programmes like Design Thinking in Afrika since 2021, offered in partnership with partner universities across Africa, including American University in Cairo (Egypt), Ashesi University (Ghana), Kwame Nkrumah University of Science and Technology (KNUST) (Ghana), University of Nairobi (Kenya); and the University of Dar es Salaam (Tanzania).